DCT

 VI.
 Other Allegations

-• Indirect Infringement: The complaint alleges active inducement of infringement of at least Claim 1 of the ’628 Patent (Compl. ¶81, Compl. ¶93).
-The basis for this allegation is that Defendants' proposed product labeling will allegedly instruct and encourage physicians and patients to practice the claimed method: "co-administration of Defendants' Generic Products at a dose of 240 mg orally once daily in patients who are receiving rifampin" (Compl. ¶82, Compl. ¶94).
+• Indirect Infringement: The complaint alleges that Defendants will actively induce infringement of at least Claim 1 of the ’628 patent (Compl. ¶81).
+The basis for this allegation is the proposed labeling for the generic product, which will allegedly instruct and encourage physicians to practice the claimed method of co-administering a 240 mg daily dose of enzalutamide to patients who are also receiving rifampin or other strong CYP3A4 inducers (Compl. ¶82, ¶94).

-• Willful Infringement: Willfulness is alleged based on Defendants' knowledge of the patents-in-suit.
-The complaint alleges knowledge of the ’517 and ’689 patents via their listing in the FDA's Orange Book and reference in Defendants' notice letter (Compl. ¶57, Compl. ¶71).
-Knowledge of the ’628 patent is alleged based on notification from Plaintiffs' counsel on December 11, 2024, prior to the filing of the amended complaint (Compl. ¶77, Compl. ¶91).
-The complaint further alleges that Defendants "copied" the claimed inventions and that their invalidity and non-infringement positions are devoid of an objective good faith basis, characterizing the case as "exceptional" (Compl. ¶58, Compl. ¶60, Compl. ¶67, Compl. ¶73, Compl. ¶85).
+• Willful Infringement: The complaint alleges that Defendants were aware of the ’517 and ’689 patents through their listing in the FDA's Orange Book and acknowledged this awareness in their notice letter (Compl. ¶57, ¶71).
+For the ’628 patent, awareness is alleged based on notification from Plaintiffs' counsel on December 11, 2024 (Compl. ¶77).
+Plaintiffs further allege that Defendants' infringement is willful and that their legal positions are "devoid of an objective good faith basis," characterizing the case as "exceptional" (Compl. ¶60, ¶73).

 VII.
 Analyst’s Conclusion: Key Questions for the Case

-• A key question for the ’628 method-of-use patent will be one of induced infringement: will the language in the Defendants' proposed product label be found to specifically encourage or direct physicians to perform the patented method of adjusting the enzalutamide dose to 240 mg/day when co-administered with rifampin, thereby satisfying the intent requirement for inducement?
+• A key question for the method-of-use patent ('628 patent) will be one of induced infringement: does the specific language in the Defendants' proposed product label constitute sufficient instruction and encouragement for physicians to perform every step of the claimed method, thereby creating liability for inducement?